 The crazy idea that the practice of law could be different.
 That it could be so much more than how many hours were billed that year.
 Instead of impersonal corporations, it could be about serving real people.
 People who wanted to create something bigger than themselves.
 People who wanted to pursue their passions.
 So I started my own law firm to help serious entrepreneurs, small to mid-size businesses, and non-profits do just that.

-Since starting the firm in the summer of 2014, I have helped serious entrepreneurs, small to mid-size businesses, and non-profit organizations with their business, litigation, and estate planning needs.
+Since starting the firm in the summer of 2014, I have helped serious entrepreneurs, small to mid-size businesses, and non-profit organizations minimize legal risks, resolve disputes, and plan for the future.
 I regularly advise clients on a variety of business issues including business formation, contract drafting, employment law, intellectual property (including trademarks and licensing), and succession planning.

 In addition to running the firm, I serve as Outside General Counsel for the Juvenile Justice Coalition, Community Shares of Mid-Ohio, and other small to mid-size businesses.

 Freedom from "traditional" corporate America gives you the ability to pursue your passions.

-Clients include businesses and non-profits from a wide variety of industries, such as transportation companies, franchises, home health care agencies, the food industry, consultants and marketing companies, real estate investors, software companies, youth advocacy programs, churches, medical/dental offices, accounting practices, the personal fitness industry, and retailers and wholesalers.
+Clients include businesses and non-profits from a wide variety of industries, such as transportation companies, franchises, home health care agencies, tech start-ups, the food industry, consultants and marketing companies, real estate investors, software companies, youth advocacy programs, churches, medical/dental offices, accounting practices, the personal fitness industry, and retailers and wholesalers.

 J.D., The University of Texas, School of Law, 2007

 Community and Bar Association Activities

-- Serve as Outside General Counsel for Juvenile Justice Coalition and formerly for Community Shares of Mid-Ohio.
+- Serve as Outside General Counsel for Juvenile Justice Coalition and Community Shares of Mid-Ohio.

 - Represented an army officer charged with attempted suicide while serving in Iraq.
 Helped client withdraw coerced resignation in lieu of court-martial.
 Maintained contacts with the media, ensuring favorable publicity.
 After the military equivalent of a pre-trial hearing, the case was dismissed.
 The client was honorably discharged and able to keep all benefits.